hadley/adv-r/Functions.md

 g(10)
 ```

-Default arguments can even be defined in terms of variables defined within the function.
-This is generally bad practice, because it makes it hard to understand what the default values will be without reading the complete source code of the function, and should be avoided.
+Default arguments can even be defined in terms of variables created within the function.
+This is used frequently in base R functions, but I think it is bad practice, because you can't understand what the default values will be without reading the complete source code.

 ```R
 h <- function(a = 1, b = d) {